Svobyyy/CaloriesCounter/README.md

 * Updates a Product's information.
 * If it is Adding a Product, it has option's icon with a Delete and Update, not like Updating from Diet .
-* Deletes a Product from Products collection.
+* Deletes a Product from Product's collection.

   <img src="https://github.com/Svobyyy/CaloriesCounter/assets/56925305/cc30c682-0379-4147-90ed-854c0d8b732c" width="150">
   <img src="https://github.com/Svobyyy/CaloriesCounter/assets/56925305/e74ee2cc-a0ab-45fb-8f66-ed24e4479a4d" width="150">